Travel guide

 Beyond Seoul and Busan, South Korea offers other unmissable destinations where you'll also need your eSIM:

-- Gyeongju: The ancient capital of the Silla kingdom, full of royal tombs and Buddhist temples.
-It is known as "the outdoor museum of Korea."
+• Gyeongju: The ancient capital of the Silla kingdom, full of royal tombs and Buddhist temples.
+It is known as "Korea's open-air museum."

-- Incheon: In addition to being the country's gateway through its international airport, Incheon has a fascinating Chinatown and the Songdo neighborhood, one of the world's most ambitious smart city experiments.
+• Incheon: In addition to being the gateway to the country through its international airport, Incheon has a fascinating Chinatown and the Songdo neighborhood, one of the world's most ambitious smart city experiments.

 5. How to activate your eSIM for South Korea

 One of the great advantages of eSIM over traditional physical SIM is the convenience of activation.
-You don't have to look for a carrier store at Incheon airport after a 12-14 hour flight from Latin America, or wait in line for someone to help you with a language you don't master.
+You don't have to look for an operator store at Incheon Airport after a 12-14 hour flight from Latin America, or queue up waiting for someone to help you with a language you don't master.
 With a PuraSim eSIM, everything is done from your phone, before you leave home.

 The process is very simple:

-- Install the eSIM at home.
-You need Wi-Fi for this.
-You'll receive a QR code that you scan from your phone's settings (on iOS: Settings → Cellular Data → Add Data Plan; on Android: Settings → Connections → SIM Manager).
+3. Install the eSIM at home.
+You'll need Wi-Fi for this.
+You'll receive a QR code that you scan from your phone settings (on iOS: Settings → Mobile Data → Add Data Plan; on Android: Settings → Connections → SIM Manager).
 The process takes less than 5 minutes.

-- Set up the eSIM for data roaming.
+4. Set up the eSIM for roaming data.
 Make sure the PuraSim eSIM is selected as the line for data when you are outside your country.
-You can keep your local SIM for calls and SMS.
+You can keep your local SIM to receive calls and SMS.

-- Arrive in South Korea and connect.
-When you land in Incheon and your phone detects the Korean network, the plan activates automatically.
+5. Arrive in South Korea and connect.
+When you land in Incheon and your phone detects the Korean network, the plan automatically activates.
 In seconds, you'll have 5G or 4G LTE connection ready to use.

 Expert traveler tip: Download offline maps of Seoul and Busan on Google Maps before you leave.
 Although with a PuraSim eSIM you'll have more than enough data, offline maps are an additional safeguard for the first few minutes after landing, while the plan finishes activating.